 - 1 spring onion (scallion) whites finely chopped, greens thinly sliced

-- 1 tbsp lime juice (juice of about half a lime)
+- 1 tablespoon lime juice (juice of about half a lime)

 - 12 taco-sized tortillas (use 100% corn tortillas if gluten free)